 School Board and Distinguished Educator Banquet

 The annual Tri-State Area School Study Council School Board and Distinguished Educator Banquet honors and recognizes outstanding school leaders from our region.
-The event features hors d’oeuvres, entertainment, dinner, and the awards presentation.
+The event features entertainment, dinner, and the awards presentation.

 Registration

-D. Richard Wynn Distinguished School Boards: Kiski Area School District and Quaker Valley School District
+• D. Richard Wynn Distinguished School Board: Seneca Valley School District & West Jefferson Hills School District

 Award Categories